Crohn ZoneCrohn Zone

 Proper ostomy care is crucial for preventing complications such as infections, skin irritation, or leaks.
 Here are some essential tips:

 • Stoma and Skin Care: Clean the stoma and surrounding skin gently with warm water and a soft cloth.
 Avoid using soaps or products that can irritate the skin.
+Beyond stoma-specific care, see our broader guide on personal hygiene and Crohn's disease for flare management.

 • Pouch Management: Empty the ostomy pouch when it’s about one-third full to prevent leaks.
 Change the pouching system regularly according to your healthcare provider’s instructions.